hbctraining/main/registrations/AllFunders_Understanding_chromatin_biology_usingHTS.md

 - [Introduction to command-line interface workshop ](https://hbctraining.github.io/main/registrations/AllFunders_Intro_to_Shell)

+There is an expectation of participants to be comfortable with some/all of the following:

+* Navigating filesystems (changing directories, listing contents, full/relative paths, wildcards)
+* Creating, moving, copying, and removing files/directories
+* Searching files and redirection
+* Creating "for loops" and/or short scripts
+* Creating long, advanced scripts and submitting jobs

 **I am fluent in command-line and already use HMS-RC's O2 cluster but have not attended the HBC prerequisite workshop, can I still register?**

 Yes, you can register **AND** please do the following:

 - Complete the registration first
-- Then email us directly at hbctraining@hsph.harvard.edu with a **detailed** description of your knowledge/experience in command-line interface and HPC. **Failure to do this step may prevent you from being accepted into this advanced workshop.**
+- Then email us directly at hbctraining@hsph.harvard.edu with a **detailed** description of your experience/usage of thw command-line interface and HPC.
 ---

 ### **Who should attend?**